microsoft/onnxruntime/docs/tutorials/csharp/fasterrcnn_csharp.md

-# Object detection with Faster RCNN in C#
+# Object detection with Faster RCNN Deep Learning in C#
 {: .no_toc }

 The sample walks through how to run a pretrained Faster R-CNN object detection ONNX model using the ONNX Runtime C# API.